vrde/realtime-rating/README.md

 ![](http://i.imgur.com/GpANWeO.jpg)

-I presented it at the [RealTime Web Lightning Talks](http://www.meetup.com/Berlin-Realtime-Web-Meetup/events/228632661/) and the audience casted something like 900 votes and it ended up like:
+I presented it at the [RealTime Web Lightning Talks](http://www.meetup.com/Berlin-Realtime-Web-Meetup/events/228632661/) and the audience has cast something like 900 votes and it ended up like:

 ```json
 [